Accommodations are typically grouped into four categories:

 *Includes intake session, information gathering, assessment, feedback, report and

-Trauma Sensitive Schools training will be offered to principals, educators and support staff who are intrested in exploring and implementing the principles and foundations of Trauma Sensitive practices in their school.
-This whole school approach will look at shifting the entire school culture to one that acknowledges safety, connection and regulation as the fundamental components of reaching our youth, allowing them to access and harness their optimal potential.
+Schools training will be offered to principals, educators and support staff who are interested in exploring and implementing the principles and foundations of Trauma Sensitive practices in their school.
+This whole school approach will look at integrating and weaving the fundamental principles of safety, connection and regulation into the school culture, supporting the school community in developing resilient, responsible and regulated youth.

 - Policy Development i.e. School Code of Conduct and School Safety Plan